 In the spirit of Valentine’s Day, why not create a relationship vision with your partner?
-Mike and I did this based on Harville Hendrix’s Getting the Love You Want and it was a huge blessing in our lives!
-At the time we wrote it, some of the statements were very aspirational, and not our present reality.
-What’s amazing is that today, not only did our vision come true, it’s something we still use as a tool when we get off course.
+Mike and I did this based on Harville Hendrix’s Getting the Love You Want, and it was a huge blessing in our lives!
+At the time we wrote our relationship vision, some of the statements were very aspirational, and not our present reality.
+What’s amazing is that today, not only did our vision come true, but it’s something we still use as a tool when we find ourselves getting a little bit off course.

-You and your partner will need 2 sheets of paper, pens and about 30 minutes.
+You and your partner will need two sheets of paper, a couple of pens, and about 30 minutes of time.

-Spend 10 minutes writing out some visions for your relationship.
+First, spend about 10 minutes writing out some visions you both have for your relationship.
 Describe the kind of relationship you desire with your partner.
 Write them in the present tense and in a positive voice – e.g. “We are smart with money,” as opposed to, “We avoid money problems.”

-After you’ve made your individual lists, come together as a couple and share with each other.
-You then make a “master” list, combining combines your two individual visions.
-Once you’ve done that, rank the statements 1-5, with 5 being the most important.
+After you’ve made your individual lists, come together as a couple and share your visions with each other.
+Using these as a guide, you then make a “master” list.
+The goal is to combine your two individual visions into one cohesive list.
+Once you’ve done that, rank the statements one through five, with five being the most important.

-The visions that you both rank as 5 top out your list.
-Work together as a couple to determine which additional visions are important enough to make the list.
+The visions that you both rank as five top out your list.
+Work together as a couple to determine which additional visions are important enough to make the final list.